-Frugal: A better way to maximize your rebate savings is to stack rebates with sales and coupons.
+A better way to maximize your rebate savings is to stack rebates with sales and coupons.
 This savings strategy is perfectly legit and can save you a big percentage off the purchase price.
 Couponing sites like The Krazy Coupon Lady can help you find deals like this on the products you buy.

 2. Wedding Crashing

-Cheap: You’re in a hotel where a wedding reception is going on, and the trays of hors d’oeuvres entering the hall look scrumptious.
+You’re in a hotel where a wedding reception is going on, and the trays of hors d’oeuvres entering the hall look scrumptious.
 No one’s really checking invitations at the door, so it would probably be pretty easy to walk right in.
 You could smile at the other guests, help yourself to a few handfuls of hors d’oeuvres, and be out the door before anyone realizes you don’t belong there.

 But aside from the embarrassment you’ll face if you get caught, those mouthwatering morsels weren’t bought for you.
 The wedding couple probably paid a lot of money for that food so they could treat their friends and family on their special day.
 By barging in and helping yourself, you’re literally taking food out of their mouths.

-Frugal: However, if you happen to spot the picked-over trays of food heading out of the banquet hall when the wedding reception is over, you’re looking at leftovers that are probably going to be discarded.
+However, if you happen to spot the picked-over trays of food heading out of the banquet hall when the wedding reception is over, you’re looking at leftovers that are probably going to be discarded.
 If it’s just going in the trash, helping yourself is preventing waste, not stealing.

 3. Buy-and-Return Shopping

-Cheap: You’ve found the perfect outfit for your big office party, but it’s way out of your price range.
+You’ve found the perfect outfit for your big office party, but it’s way out of your price range.
 You think you could just buy it, wear it to the party, and then return it.
 After all, the store can still sell it again, so it’s not really stealing, right?

 Not necessarily.
 For one thing, you’re taking the clothes off the shelf temporarily, so other shoppers won’t have as many chances to see them.
 Also, when you return the outfit, it won’t be in brand-new condition.
-According to a 2016 BBC article, about 5% of all clothes returned to online stores get discarded because they no longer pass the “sniff test.”
+According to a 2016 BBC article, about 5% of all clothes returned to online stores are discarded because they no longer pass the “sniff test.”
 And even if the store can still sell it, you’re wasting a lot of the employees’ time processing the return – as well as forcing the next customer to pay full price for a garment that isn’t really new.

 4. Swiping Supplies

-Cheap: You haven’t bought pens, paper, rubber bands, paper clips, markers, or sticky notes in years.
+You haven’t bought pens, paper, rubber bands, paper clips, markers, or sticky notes in years.
 Why should you, when you can just help yourself at the office?
 Your boss doesn’t pay you enough anyway, so you figure you’re entitled to a few office supplies.

-This kind of petty theft hurts the company and, by extension, its employees and its customers.
+This kind of petty theft hurts the company and, by extension, its employees and customers.
 Your company bought those supplies for office workers to use at the office, and taking them home costs the company money – which leaves it with less to spend on, say, paying you the salary you really deserve.
-Similarly, restaurants have to cover the cost of all those purloined packets of ketchup by raising the prices of the food they serve.
+Similarly, restaurants have to cover the cost of all those purloined ketchup packets by raising the prices of the food they serve.

 How to Tell the Difference